suncoast-devs/handbook/assignments/all-cards-on-deck-cs.md

 var randomNumber = randomNumberGenerator.Next(956);
 ```

-When using this code you could replace the specific value `956` with `rightIndex` like in the algorithm
+When using this code you could replace the specific value `956` with `rightIndex` like in the algorithm.

 ### Setup